Frequently Asked Questions

 3) You are a Christian who wants to learn how to better defend your beliefs and/or you want to re-visit the key elements of your faith.

 I’ve been a Christian for over four decades, and have had an interest in apologetics since I became a Christian.
 Apologetics has been an active hobby for me for over 10 years.
-To insure that the information I presented is accurate, I had each chapter of A Heart for God reviewed by (at least) one respected scholar with credentials that correspond to the chapter(s) in which they reviewed.
+However, since I do not have formal seminary training, to insure that the information I presented is accurate, I had each chapter of A Heart for God reviewed by (at least) one respected scholar with credentials that correspond to the chapter(s) in which they reviewed.
 (See “Acknowledgements” on page nine of book.)

 I prefer a printed book.
 Where can I get one?